home-assistant/home-assistant.io/source/getting-started/onboarding.markdown

 Alright, you made it here.
 The tough part is done.

-After entering the Home Assistant devices address in the address bar of your browser, the preparation screen is shown.
+After entering the Home Assistant device's address in your browser's address bar, the preparation screen is shown.
 Depending on your hardware, preparation may take a while.

 ![Home Assistant preparation](/images/getting-started/onboarding_preparing_01.png)